phenology/infrastructure/platform/README.md

 ansible-playbook start_platform.yml --tags "spark,jupyterhub"
 ```

-For more debug information the user should read about [Emma's Spark debug info]().
+For more debug configurations, such as Garbage Collector, the user should read about [Emma's Spark debug info]().
-## Garbage collector